 Next generations

 We have committed to tripling the number of people representing the next generations in our organisation.
-From a baseline of 73 in 2021, the number increased to 195 in 2024 — representing an improvement of approximately 167%.
-This marks a significant achievement and reflects strong, consistent progress over the three-year period.
-Notably, the 2024 target was set at 152, meaning the final result not only met expectations but exceeded them by a considerable margin.
+From a baseline of 73 in 2021, the number increased to 195 in 2025 — representing an improvement of approximately 167%.
+This marks a significant achievement and reflects strong, consistent progress over the period.
+Notably, the 2025 target was set at 164, meaning the final result not only met expectations but exceeded them by a considerable margin.

 Seniors

 We have set ambitious targets to quadruple our flexible job arrangements for seasoned employees.
-From 2021 to 2024, we have made remarkable progress, achieving a 106% improvement against our baseline.
-With a 2024 target of 140 and a realised result of 150, we have exceeded our goal.
-This development underscores our commitment to supporting our experienced workforce with flexible working options — and to contributing meaningfully to addressing the societal challenge of an aging global population.
+From 2021 to 2025, we have made remarkable progress, achieving an improvement og 136% against our baseline.
+With a 2025 target of 164 and a realised result of 168, we exceeded our goal.
+This development underscores our commitment to supporting our experienced workforce with flexible working options — and to contributing meaningfully to addressing the societal challenge of an aging global population and workforce shrinkage.

 Diversity

 Our efforts to ensure a good gender balance across all managerial positions continue to show meaningful progress.
-From 2021 to 2024, we have seen a steady improvement of over 3 percentage points from our baseline.
-This development marks an important step in our ongoing commitment to fairness and equality in the workplace.
+From 2021 to 2025, we have seen a steady improvement of over 4 percentage points from our baseline.
+This development marks an important step in our ongoing commitment to fairness and equality in the workplace and our deep belief in the value of diversity.

-As of 2024, we are making progress toward our 45/45 target, with a current gender split of 37/63.
+We are making progress toward our 45/45 target, with an achieved gender split in 2025 of 38/62.
 We remain dedicated to maintaining this momentum and driving continued improvement.

 Injury rate